Skip to content

 A few quick facts about me here from my nomadic lifestyle:

-– I haven’t paid a bill in about 5 years.
+– I haven’t paid a regular bill in about 5 years.

-– I haven’t been out of work in 15 years.
+– I haven’t been out of work in 25 years.
+I’ve always had at least one income!

 – I’ve spent less money than most people who stay in the same place and yet I’ve travelled all over the world.